Emmanuelraj/CRUD-JWT-MongoDB/README.md

 # CRUD-JWT-MongoDB
 Backend CRUD-JWT-MongoDB

-## Mine Objective is to understand Backend with JWT login and include simple todos and fetch authorized person to see their and fetch data
+## Main Objective is to understand backend with JWT login and include simple todos and fetch authorized person to see their and fetch data

 # Technologies and libraries used